 When it comes to brand loyalty, customers are more likely to be motivated by cost and availability for major home appliances.
 Whether they’re looking for a product for a new home or replacing an older, defunct unit in their existing home, there is typically a sense of urgency around choosing a product like a dishwasher, stove, or wash machine.

 Customers are willing to overlook brand loyalty or try one that is unfamiliar if they can find a replacement product from a different brand more quickly or conveniently—and within their budget.
 Part of this behavior may be a residual effect of the COVID-19 pandemic, when supply chain issues, backlog, and other economic pressures motivated property owners and professionals to be more willing to try new brands.
-For home appliance brands, there is a growing need to cultivate loyalty by offering a superior customer experience, as well as addressing supply chain disruptions that negatively affect product availability.
+Many homeowners also prioritize product availability and price over brand loyalty, motivating their willingness to shop around.

-6. Expanding Purchase Channels
+6. Expanding In-Store and Online Purchase Channels

 Smaller local and regional distributors are wise to maintain a robust online presence that is able to compete, whether that’s by offering similar features, such as integrated product comparison tools, or by offering superior customer services, targeted marketing, and customer follow-up.
 Meanwhile, some brands, like Samsung, have opened experience retail stores to let customers who prefer brick-and-mortar channels to see and test products in person.